 - Use your imagination and get creative.
 Instead of just photographing the skyline or The Lake, try to frame the scene in a unique week.
 Also try different angles and perspectives.
 It’s amazing how just the slightest change in eye level can make a big difference in a photo.

 - Play with exposures.
 Try exposing for the highlights (the bright part of the frame, like a sunny sky) then the lowlights (the darker part of the frame, like a shady tree) and compare.
 When exposing for the highlights your photo will appear darker — great for creating silhouettes against backlight — and when you expose for the shadows your photo will appear brighter.
 The tunnels around Central Park are a lot of fun for experimenting with this.

 - Remember reflections.
 Central Park has some serene bodies of water that make for great skyline and tree reflection photos.

 - Get closer.
 Many novice photographers have great ideas for shots but they are too far away for the viewer to focus on the subject.

 - If you have certain attractions you’d like to photograph, click here to download a map of Central Park so you know where you’re going.
 It’s not hard to get lost in this huge park, encompassing over 843 acres (341 hectares).
 This way, you’ll be able to easily find the best places to take pictures in Central Park.

 Need A Guide?

 Looking for a New York City tour guide?
 I’m a certified tour guide and photographer leading custom and private tours — all of which include a gallery of high resolution images of your group — as well as photo safaris.
-If interested please email me at jessieonajourney (at) gmail (dot) com or use the form below and let me know what kind of experience you’re looking for and when.
+If interested please email me at jessie (at) jessieonajourney (dot) com and let me know what kind of experience you’re looking for and when.